Premmmm/42-EDU-Online-Learning-Platform/README.md

 42 EDU is made with a sole purpose for educating people and to gather all the information into a single platform.

-NOTE: You need to connect your database for your app to work, scroll down to see how I have structured my database.
+**NOTE**: You need to connect your firebase database for your app to work, scroll down to see how I have structured my database.

 ## App UI